JetBrains/teamcity-documentation/topics/projects-import.md

 When users are selected for import, TeamCity will analyze the usernames to see if users will be __imported__ or __merged__.

 TeamCity users must have unique usernames.
 * A user account whose username is new for the target server will be __imported__.
 Such users appear on the target server in a separate group marked _Imported &lt;Import Date Time&gt;_.
 All the related data (personal builds, changes, test mutes and investigations) will be created on the target server.
-The [user account settings](managing-your-user-account.md) (roles, permissions, VCS names, notification settings, etc.: system\-wide settings as well as the settings related to the imported projects) are preserved during import.
+The [user account settings](managing-your-user-account.md) (roles, permissions, VCS names, notification settings, and so on: system\-wide settings as well as the settings related to the imported projects) are preserved during import.
 * User accounts with the same username on the source and the target servers can be __merged__.
-During merging the existing data will remain intact and only the data new for the target will be added: all the new user\-related data (personal builds, changes, test mutes and investigations) and the [user account settings](managing-your-user-account.md) (roles, permissions, VCS names, notification settings, etc.: system\-wide settings as well as the settings related to the imported projects) will be added to the user on the target server.
+During merging the existing data will remain intact and only the data new for the target will be added: all the new user\-related data (personal builds, changes, test mutes and investigations) and the [user account settings](managing-your-user-account.md) (roles, permissions, VCS names, notification settings, and so on: system\-wide settings as well as the settings related to the imported projects) will be added to the user on the target server.
   (!)
 Merging may cause a problem if the same username belongs to different users on the source and the target server: during import the user information will be merged anyway.
   __Note__ that the scope of user permissions on the target may change after import, for example:
    * if a user has the system administrator role on the source, this role will be added to the user on the target after import,